xarantolus/Collect/README.md

 #### User Guide
 After setting up the server, you can read the [user guide](User-Guide.md) to find out more about general usage, keyboard shortcuts and download options.

-#### Plugins
+#### Optional Plugins
+<details><summary>There is one plugin available for Collect.
+Open to get more info.</summary>

-It is recommended to use [`PhantomJS`](http://phantomjs.org/) to process the websites after downloading.
+The server can use [`PhantomJS`](http://phantomjs.org/) to process websites after downloading.
 This ensures that dynamically loaded content is also saved.

+**Note**: This is no longer recommended as [PhantomJS is not actively maintained](https://github.com/ariya/phantomjs/issues/15344).
+I'm not stopping you though.

 To use this, install the [`node-website-scraper-phantom` module](https://github.com/website-scraper/node-website-scraper-phantom).
 ```